Paying off $50,000 in Credit Card Debt

 Bankruptcy is treated like a disease, but it’s a financial cure for a lot of people.

 Every financial analyst or debt lawyer would agree to aggressively pursue every other possible solution, but if you can’t eliminate $50,000 in credit card debt in five years, either through a debt management program or your own do-it-yourself plan, bankruptcy is a legitimate answer.

 There will be severe consequences from bankruptcy – most pointedly the 7-10 year blot on your credit report and credit score – but bankruptcy gives you a chance to start all over again and there is nothing wrong with second chances.

 Because credit cards are considered unsecured debt, the obvious choice for bankruptcy is Chapter 7.
 In Chapter 7 bankruptcy, you keep what is known as “exempt” property such as a house, car, equipment you use at work and any retirement savings and liquidate “non-exempt” property such as second home, second car, bank accounts, stock investments, card collections.

 The money gained from selling assets is applied to your debt and whatever is left over is forgiven.

 If this is your only option, it’s best to hire a bankruptcy lawyer to take you through the necessary steps to successfully file.
-In 2016, 95.5% of people filing Chapter 7 bankruptcy had their debts discharged.
+It’s worth noting that every year, 90% or more of people filing Chapter 7 bankruptcy had their debts discharged.